-Chocolate Spinach cookies are so decadent, no one will know they’re better for you.
+Chocolate Spinach cookies are so delicious, no one will know they’re better for you.
 Packed with whole grains, healthy fats, and even

 Like the width of my hips and my patience level, this aversion was totally shattered with my first pregnancy.

 Now, I am a reformed chocolate lover.
 (I also have an unhealthy love for huge, greasy cheeseburgers now but that’s neither here nor there.)
 So when I woke up a few weeks ago craving soft chocolate cookies, I knew there was nothing to be done but make them.

 Enter: chocolate spinach cookies.
 These treats are here to remind you that not everything delicious needs to be bad for you.

 Tips for making spinach cookies

 - I use spinach puree in this to add an extra dose of fiber, vitamins

 andnutrients.
 If you don’t have or don’t want to use it, you can sub in some Greek yogurt or 1/4 cup of more coconut oil.